Perspectives

 At 80+ feet tall, Big Red is not only a majestic landmark but also a vital part of our urban ecosystem, providing shade, air quality benefits, carbon sequestration, and habitat for wildlife.
 Read full article HERE.

-The Antidote to Outrage: Responding Effectively to the new Federal Administration - March 1, 2025
+The Antidote to Outrage: Responding Effectively to the new

 Let me propose a few ways each of us can reduce our stress to a level that lets us continue to address the threats of a changing climate.
 Many of these have been shared previously, but now is the time to be purposeful in the way we manage our forward progress.
 Read article HERE.